Sending the perfect welcome email

 What to avoid:

-- Emails with large photos that take ages to load show up as big blank email when opened
+- Emails with large photos that take ages to load show up as blank emails when opened

-- Call to action buttons that are small and click-unfriendly
+- Call to action buttons that are small and click-unfriendly; think about fingers as opposed to mouse clicks

 - Cramped up content that’s hard to read - use one or maximum 2 columns in your mobile email layout